oeg-upm/gtfs-bench/engines/morph-csv/README.md

 # Morph-CSV
-This folder contains the Dockerfile needed to run Morph-CSV:1.0.0 over the GTFS-Benchmark
+This folder contains the Dockerfile and configuration needed to run Morph-CSV:1.0.0 over the GTFS-Benchmark

 ## Morph-CSV Docker image
 The created docker image is available at: [https://hub.docker.com/r/oegdataintegration/morph-csv](https://hub.docker.com/r/oegdataintegration/morph-csv)